sqtian/PALLAS_TPU_KERNEL_MATMUL/README.md

 ## Stop and Remove TPU Instance

-Do not forget to stop and remove the TPU instance.
+Remember to stop and remove the TPU instance when finished:
 ```bash
 $ ./remove_tpu_vm.sh
 ```